GLOBAL MARKETS-Investors cautious as central bank meetings loom

 A separate report showed consumer confidence rose unexpectedly this month.

-Commodity markets, too, are concerned about the health of the global economy as Europe’s debt crisis and slowing growth in China and the United States weigh on demand.
+Commodity markets are increasingly concerned about the health of the global economy as Europe’s sovereign debt crisis, a slowing China and sluggish activity in the United States weigh on demand.

-That has put stress on major Asian exporters, including Japan, Taiwan and South Korea.
+Major Asian exporters Japan, South Korea and Taiwan added to the deepening signs of economic stress on Tuesday.

-But commodities got some support from an official Xinhua news agency report quoting Chinese Premier Wen Jiabao as saying that China would increase fiscal and monetary policy support to the economy in the second half of the year.
+But commodities and the growth-linked Australian dollar got some support from an official Xinhua news agency report quoting Chinese Premier Wen Jiabao as saying that China would increase fiscal and monetary policy support to the economy in the second half of the year.

+Brent has had a strong July, rising 8 percent for its biggest monthly gain since February.

-Spot gold fell $2.55 to $1,617.90 an ounce in muted trade ahead of the ECB meeting.
-Prices were still on track for a second straight monthly rise.
+Spot gold rose $1.15 to $1,621.60 an ounce in muted trade ahead of the ECB meeting.
+Prices were on track for a 1.5 percent gain this month, its second straight monthly rise.